Archive for the ‘Vietnam War’ Category

 Memoirs teach me about life and writing

-I’m reading through 4 memoirs right now, and I learn something from each one.
+I’m reading 4 memoirs right now, and I learn something from each one.

 From Margaret George’s “Never use your dim lights,” I’m learning how politicians jerk each other around, and how hard it is to stay idealistic in the world of politics.